Nurse Salaries By State + the Highest Paying States For RNs

 As a nurse, your salary shouldn't be the only thing you consider when deciding what field to go into or what job to take.

-You'll also want to look at things like the job benefits, the hours, what the work-life balance will be, and what their training and education policies are like.
+You'll also want to look at things like the job benefits, the hours, the work-life balance, and what their training and education policies are like.
 Don't overlook your quality of life!

 Registered Nurse Salary FAQs